esuz/lil-peep-nlp/README.md

 # Lil Peep language model (ULMFiT)

 Predicting lyrics of Lil peep using the ULMFiT model.
 The songs were webscraped from an undisclosed lycris distribution page.
-TULMFiT was fine-tuned on 2600 lyrical lines.
+ULMFiT was fine-tuned on 2600 lyrical lines.
 The dataset is not supplied to avoid copyright issues.
 However the trained model can be download from a google drive:
 https://drive.google.com/file/d/1bkVQAcm8sllbf008usfzQ2AinfRB5Iuc/view?usp=sharing

 The model.pth file should be saved in the model directory.

 ### Example
 Lyrics can be predicted in the following way: